bustle/manifold/README.md

 ![manifold](https://github.com/bustle/manifolds/assets/8030836/be7f24f6-27b9-4924-8e1a-ae2899c7b272)

-# Manifolds
+# Manifold

 ![CI](https://github.com/bustle/manifolds/actions/workflows/ci.yml/badge.svg)

-Manifolds is a framework designed to streamline the process of generating and managing data infrastructures in Google BigQuery using Terraform.
-By leveraging Manifolds, teams can efficiently create complex views that join dimensional data with multiple metrics tables, enabling more dynamic data interactions and fewer sandcastles.
+Manifold is a framework designed to streamline the process of generating and managing data infrastructures in Google BigQuery using Terraform.
+By leveraging Manifold, teams can efficiently create complex views that join dimensional data with multiple metrics tables, enabling more dynamic data interactions and fewer sandcastles.

 ## Philosophy

-At the heart of Manifolds, our philosophy is to simplify the complexity inherent in managing large-scale data architectures.
+At the heart of Manifold, our philosophy is to simplify the complexity inherent in managing large-scale data architectures.
 We aim to provide a tool that not only facilitates the easy setup of data structures but also adheres to best practices in scalability, maintainability, and performance.
-Manifolds is built for data engineers, by data engineers, ensuring that the nuances and common challenges in data management are well-addressed.
+Manifold is built for data engineers, by data engineers, ensuring that the nuances and common challenges in data management are well-addressed.

 ## Features

-- **Unified Data Modeling**: Manifolds introduces a standardized way to model dimensions and metrics, ensuring consistency and reliability in data reporting and analysis.
+- **Unified Data Modeling**: Manifold introduces a standardized way to model dimensions and metrics, ensuring consistency and reliability in data reporting and analysis.
 - **Scalability**: Designed to handle large volumes of data, supporting a variety of data types and structures.
 - **Flexibility**: Easily adapt to different kinds of metric groupings such as by device type (e.g., desktop, tablet, mobile) with identical metric structures beneath these segmentations.